Canada men's national basketball team

-In nine Olympic appearances, Canada has won one medal in basketball – a silver at the 1936 Games in Berlin.
+In 10 Olympic appearances, Canada has won one medal in basketball – a silver at the 1936 Games in Berlin.
 The team finished fourth in 1976 and 1984.
 Canada has won six medals at the FIBA AmeriCup – two silver medals in 1980 and 1999, as well as four bronze medals in 1984, 1988, 2001, and 2015.
-The team also won its first medal at the Pan American Games, a silver medal, in 2015.
+In recent decades, the team also won its first medals at the Pan American Games, a silver medal in 2015, and the FIBA World Cup, a bronze medal in 2023.

 The Canadian senior national team won its only gold medal at a university-level tournament, the 1983 Summer Universiade, which the country hosted in Edmonton, Alberta.

 History

+Early years

 As the country credited for bringing forth the inventor of the game, Canada's national team has often been a major competitor at the global stage.

-Yet, it still waits for its first title at a major international tournament.
+The Western Mustangs basketball team in 1947–48 and 1951–52 coached by John P. Metras, were the first university team to compete in the trials to select the national team.

-Especially in the 1970s and 1980s, Team Canada was consistently placed among the top teams in the world.
+Through the 70s and 80s, Team Canada consistently placed among the top teams in the world.
 The emergence of Steve Nash gave another boost to the team in the 1990s.
 Yet, great performances became more scarce when he retired.

+2009–2016

-In September 2009, Canada finished fourth in the 2009 FIBA Americas Championship.
-This guaranteed them a place in the 2010 FIBA World Championship held in Turkey.
+Canada began the new cycle entering the 2009 FIBA Americas Championship.
+Canada advanced to the quarterfinals, after posting a 2–2 record in the Preliminary round.
+A Uruguay loss to Argentina on the final day of group play meant that the winner of the Canada-Dominican Republic game would advance to the semifinals.
+Canada would go on to defeat them 76–80.
+In the semi-finals, Canada would lose to top-seeded Brazil 73–65.
+By finishing in the top four, this guaranteed the team a place in the 2010 FIBA World Championship held in Turkey.
 Canada unfortunately finished last (6th) of the Group D, and got ranked 22nd of the FIBA World Cup.